chanzuckerberg/happy/docs/Installing_Happy_Path.md

 * [Install session-manager-plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)
 * Install `fogg` per the [instructions](https://github.com/chanzuckerberg/fogg#linux) on Github.
 * [Install Terraform Version Manager](https://github.com/tfutils/tfenv)
-  * Run `tfenv install` to install the latest version of Terraform
+  * Run `tfenv install` to install the latest version of Terraform.
+Note that tfenv works by changing symlinks, so you may need to add yourself to a `tfenv` group or similar.
+Check the group ownership of `/var/lib/tfenv/version`.

 ## From Source